kieransnapes/violet-triceratops/content/pages/index.md

         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >
-          We optimize your businesses workflows so only what your attention is only spent looking at what is important to your business.
+          We optimize your businesses workflows so your attention is only spent looking at what is important to your business.
 This could be include emails, employee timesheets, invoicing and accounting integration like Xero.
         actions:
           - label: Learn More
             url: /features